alexeykuptsov/TodoLists/README.md

 The following personas are used in user stories bug tracking and implementation of manual and automated tests.

-*Kevin* uses To-Do Lists app hlsted on his local machine.
+*Kevin* uses To-Do Lists app hosted on his local machine.
 His OS is Windows.
 He installs the app by unpacking a ZIP distributive and following section Getting Started.